Rippling/OpenAPIDocs/docs/Getting-Started/a-Introduction.md

 If you are interested in building an application with Rippling, please see the [Partner Guide](https://developer.rippling.com/docs/rippling-api/docs/Getting-Started/c-Partners.md).

+You will be required to submit a [Rippling Development Package](https://developer.rippling.com/docs/rippling-api/docs/Submit/development-package.md) in order to configure your integration and provide your marketing assets.

 ### The Rippling App Shop

 The Rippling App Shop showcases Rippling partners' integrated applications.
 From the App Shop, Rippling customers install third-party integrations and identify providers within various service segments, such as Collaboration or Office Management.
 Rippling partners have the opportunity to leverage the co-marketing opportunity to reach new customers.